Hunger and Hope: Lessons from Ethiopia and Guatemala

 Why did you select Ethiopia and Guatemala as the filming locations?

 Among African countries, Ethiopia is a great example of a country making steady progress in lifting itself out of poverty.
 (And, with the help of the Gates Foundation, I could enjoy relatively wide and easy access to development work in progress.)
 In Latin America, I wanted a country with a big indigenous population and one with a glaring gap between its elites and its poor masses.
 Guatemala was the perfect fit.
-In Guatemala, I had a long-standing relationship with the Center for Global Education and Experience (of Augsburg University, Minneapolis) and an impressive array of good NGOs that would welcome our cameras.
+In Guatemala, I had a long-standing relationship with the Center for Global Education and Experience of Augsburg University in Minneapolis, and I knew of an array of good NGOs that would welcome our cameras.
 Also, in both countries, the United Nations World Food Program was hard at work and happy to provide access to their field projects.

 What makes this documentary different from other projects that explore global hunger or extreme poverty?

 "Hunger and Hope: Lessons from Ethiopia and Guatemala" is five minutes of desperation and 55 minutes of hope.
 I didn't want a program that wallowed in the all-too-common theme of guilt and hopelessness.
 By showing what's working, I wanted our viewers to be inspired and hopeful.

 "Hunger and Hope's" distinctively optimistic tone challenges viewers to rethink how we view and address extreme poverty and development aid.
 Rather than focusing on charity and well-meaning but outmoded development projects, "Hunger and Hope" shows smart and modern development work: how NGOs are empowering communities to pull themselves out of extreme poverty and gain independence.
 Working closely with development professionals in the field, and making sure locals had a clear voice in the teaching, this special shows the important role that clean water, education, nutrition, and women's empowerment play in ending hunger.
 The success stories from locals are inspiring and enlightening.